The Glässer disease is caused by a bacteria called Haemophilus parasuis, which causes polyserositis and sporadic arthritis in piglets and growers.

 Alternative names: Haemophilus parasuis

-Caused by a bacteria called Haemophilus parasuis, which has at least 21 different serotypes and others that cannot be identified.
+Caused by a bacteria called Haemophilus parasuis, which has many different serotypes.
 It is found globally and is present even in modern farms with good health programs.

-Haemophilus parasuis attacks serum surfaces that cover joints, intestine, lungs, heart and brain causing pneumonia, pericardium infection, peritonitis and pleuresia.
+Haemophilus parasuis attacks serum surfaces that cover joints, intestine, lungs, heart and brain causing pneumonia, pericardium infection, peritonitis and pleurisy.

 - Not frequent in adult sows unless they had not have previous contact.

 - Laminitis/ stiffness.